klyed/hivesmartchain/docs/ADRs/adr-1.md

 ## What is an ADR?

 ADR stands for Architecture Decision Record.
-An ADR is a design document providing information to the Burrow community, or describing a new feature for Burrow or its processes or environment.
+An ADR is a design document providing information to the HiveSmartChain community, or describing a new feature for HiveSmartChain or its processes or environment.
 The ADR should provide a concise technical specification of the feature and a rationale for the feature.
 The ADR author is responsible for building consensus within the community and documenting dissenting opinions.